AdobeDocs/events.en/help/experience-league-live/episodes/exl-live-episode-47-2025-06-05.md

 Don't miss this opportunity to transform your marketing strategies and engage your audience like never before.

-[Set a reminder on YouTube now](https://youtube.com/live/tyXesNYv-eM) and be part of the revolution in customer engagement!
+[Register now](https://engage.adobe.com/ExpLeagueLive-250605.html) and be part of the revolution in customer engagement!

 ![webbanner](/help/experience-league-live/assets/WebBannerExLLive-June05-2025.png)